Oded Reitten BA, MA, Adv Dip Exis Psy, SEA UKCP accred.

-I charge £65 per session.
-I keep a limited number of reduced fee slots for people on low income, if you require a concession please mention that on your initial contact.
+I charge £70 per session.
+I keep a limited number of reduced fee slots for people on low income.

 If you are interested to find out more about my practice, or would like to make an appointment, you are welcome to contact me using email, telephone or text message.
 Once you get in touch I will invite you for an initial session to explore your need for psychotherapy.
 This session would allow us to see whether we can work together and to decide the length and the conditions of our work.

 Type of session